Header logo

 Employers must pay national insurance if the salary paid reaches a certain threshold (there would also potentially be employee national insurance to pay).

-The rate can vary based on age but most owners can expect to pay the following rates within the thresholds below.
+The rate can vary based on age and related factors, but most owners can expect their salary to fall into category 'A' - meaning they pay the following rates within the thresholds below.

 How can Limited Company Directors benefit financially?